newchuyalong/libgdx-learning/Third-Party-Extension-Support.md

 ### Approval
 To get your beautiful extension in the setup, you must sneak past/bribe/bewitch the LibGDX developers into thinking that your extension belongs in the setup.

-TODO: What is required for approval
+To do this, make sure:

+* Your project is open source, for security issues
+* Your project is well established
+* Your project is well maintained, (we will remove it if it becomes unsupported/not maintained!)

 ### Extension definition
 We use a simple xml file in the LibGDX core repository to define external extensions.